landing-ai/helper-scripts/README.md

-# helper-scripts
+# landinglens-helper-scripts
-Scripts and functions to assist with common Visual AI tasks
+Scripts and functions to assist with common Visual AI tasks using LandingLens and LandingEdge.

 Disclaimer:
 All sample helper scripts are provided “as is” for Agentic Document Extraction (ADE) and LandingLens users.